ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

 This tutorial demonstrates how to configure Redis using a Kubernetes ConfigMap, building on the foundational task of [Configuring a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).
 A ConfigMap allows you to inject configuration data into application pods, keeping containerized applications flexible and portable.
 By using a ConfigMap, you can separate configuration from container images, making it easier to adjust settings without modifying the application itself.
-Learn more about [ConfigMaps](/docs/tasks/configure-pod-container/configure-pod-configmap/).

 ## What you'll learn

 In this tutorial, you'll learn how to:
 * Create a ConfigMap with Redis configuration values
-* Create a Redis Pod that mounts and uses the created ConfigMap
+* Create a Redis pod that mounts and uses the created ConfigMap
 * Verify that the configuration was correctly applied

 ## Requirements